 SAMMA WUPPERTAL

-SAMMA is a vibrant artistic and cultural space dedicated to multidisciplinary work, and a shared home for building community, created by Jonas Müller and Samantha Shay in Wuppertal, Germany.
+SAMMA is a vibrant artistic and cultural space dedicated to multidisciplinary work, and a shared home for building community, created by Jonas Müller & Samantha Shay in Wuppertal, Germany.

 UPCOMING EVENTS